 What are Property Pest Management Plans (PPMPs)?

-A PPMP is a plan developed by a landholder with assistance from an officer from Council’s Environment and Health section for the strategic management of pest plants and animals on your property.
+A PPMP is a plan developed by a landholder with assistance from a Pest Management Officer for the strategic management of pest plants and animals on the property.

 Whether your property is two hectares or 2000 hectares, a PPMP will faciliate the planned and coordinated management of pest plants and pest animals on your property.
 It will contribute to the profitable and sustainable management of your property.